Muhammad Enam-Ul Haque

-Muhammad Enam-Ul Haque (January 30, 1939 - June 6, 2015) was a Bangladeshi academician, historian and writer who served as the fourth vice-chancellor of Islamic University, Bangladesh from May 9, 1995, to September 2, 1997.
+Muhammad Enam-Ul Haque (January 30, 1939 – June 6, 2015) was a Bangladeshi academician, historian and writer who served as the fourth vice-chancellor of Islamic University, Bangladesh from May 9, 1995, to September 2, 1997.
 He was also a professor in the Department of Islamic History and Culture at Chittagong University.

 Early life and education

 Enam-Ul Haque was born January 30, 1939, in the village of Guptakhali in Muradpur union, Sitakunda upazila, Chittagong District to an aristocratic Muslim family.
-His father, Mawlana Nurul Absar, was professor in the Arabic department of Feni Government College and translated the book Muntakhab al-Arabi to English.
+His father, Mawlana Nurul Absar, was a professor in the Arabic department of Feni Government College and translated the book Muntakhab al-Arabi into English.
 Haque obtained his PhD from Chittagong University in 1973.

 Early career

 Enam-Ul Haque taught at Rangpur Carmichael College, Chittagong College and Chittagong Government City College before joining Chittagong University in 1980 as a professor in the Department of Islamic History and Culture.
 He also served as the provost, proctor and chairman of the department, and was commander of the Bangladesh National Cadet Corps at the university for a long time.